everestial/TestSwitchErrors/README.md

 elapsed time:  1.6246700286865234
 </pre>

-After running above code, the output directory `SetA_02` will include a file named "merged_haplotype.txt". **This file is comparable to the file we started with (i.e "simulated_RBphasedHaplotype_SetA.txt") but has larger and improved haplotype blocks.**
+After running above code, the output directory **SetA_02** will include a file named **"merged_haplotype.txt"**. **This file is comparable to the file we started with (i.e "simulated_RBphasedHaplotype_SetA.txt") but has larger and improved haplotype blocks.**

 ```BASH
 # Make a copy and rename the above output file "merged_haplotype.txt" to "phaseExtendedHaplotype_SetA02.txt"
 ../SwitchErrorTutorial$ cp SetA_02/merged_haplotype.txt SetA_02/phaseExtendedHaplotype_SetA_02.txt
 ```

 <br>
-**Note:** All the above process (from running haplotype phaseExtension to merging individual haplotype for each sample) that is run on the `BASH SHELL` is made available as bash script file **"PhaseExtenderOnForLoopSetA.sh"**.
+**Note:** **This completes the first round of phase extension on all the samples.
+It also merges each phase extended sample and prepares HAPLOTYPE file for next round.** All the above process (from running haplotype phaseExtension to merging individual haplotype for each sample) that is run on the `BASH SHELL` is made available as bash script file **"PhaseExtenderOnForLoopSetA.sh"**.
 This file includes code for **a)** running phaseExtension on a for-loop **b)** merging the haplotype output for each sample **c)** copying the merged haplotype as a new file.

 **To run the file :**
 ```bash